 - Change the way you look at things.
 Do not self-sabotage and go back to your old negative behaviour.

-Cognitive Behavioural Approach is used to treat various types of mental conditions.
-It is also considered as a short term therapy because of its structured session approach.
+Cognitive Behavioural Approach is used to treat various types of mental conditions and it is also considered as a short term therapy because of its structured session approach.

 Moreover, you may feel uncomfortably emotional during the session due to confronting your past and present issues.
 In some cases, it can result in stress and anxiety.
 In many cases you will feel relief at unloading held in feelings, thoughts, secrets, ideas and experiences.
 Do not be discouraged as the psychotherapist can help you overcome your exposure to risks through learning breathing techniques and muscle relaxation.